- No one should enter the facility if they, a household member, or close contact are feeling sick or have any symptoms associated with COVID-19.

 - Temperature checks.

-- Prior to opening of the BallMatics Centre, QSLA has completed a Club Risk Assessment Checklist as outlined by Basketball Canada.
+- Prior to opening of the BallMatics Academy, QSLA has completed a Club Risk Assessment Checklist as outlined by Basketball Canada.

-- QSLA has developed an Emergency Action Plan.
+- QSLA has developed a COVID-19 Management Plan.
 We invite you to view it before you enter our facility.

-- QSLA facility official is responsible for the ongoing management and oversight of the training and other activities occurring within the centre
+- QSLA Occupational Health Officer is responsible for the ongoing management and oversight of the training and other activities occurring within the centre.

-- QSLA facility official is also responsible for ensuring that recent and relevant information regarding COVID-19 is regularly circulated to participants.
+- QSLA Occupational Health Officer is also responsible for ensuring that recent and relevant information regarding COVID-19 is regularly circulated to participants.

-- Entry to the BallMatics centre is regulated by time and there are separate entry and exit routes implemented.
+- Entry to the BallMatics Academy is regulated by time.

 - Hands-free sanitizer dispensers are available at each entry point within the facility.